 Hitch mounted haulers work to get the scooter wherever you need it to be if your vehicle can accommodate the hitch and weight.
 You may have seen these types of haulers on the backs of giant RVs.

 You will have to check the specifics for your vehicle, but even cars can have a trailer hitch mounted on them.
-You likely see cyclists with bike racks attached this way, but there are hitch-mounted hauler options if your car can handle the hitch and scooter weight.
+You likely see cyclists with bike racks attached this way, but there are hitch carrier options if your car can handle the hitch and scooter weight.

 If you have a local U-haul, they sell and install hitches, too.